-Collecting small amounts of plant material for identification purposes, for private herbaria, for research or as voucher specimens is usually acceptable, except in the case of protected or Red Data

-Book species.
-Indeed, collecting is often necessary if botanical expertise is to be developed.
+Collecting small amounts of plant material for identification purposes, for private herbaria, for research or as voucher specimens is usually acceptable, except in the case of protected or rare species.
+Indeed, collecting is often necessary if botanical expertise is to be developed and passed on across generations via herbaria.
 If a plant can be named in the field take the field guide to it, not vice versa.
 If a specimen really is needed, remove the minimum quantity of material for identification, and also take a photo.
 It is worth knowing what part of the plant is needed for identification purposes.
+When collecting specimens for identification or research bear in mind whether the most could be made of your dead plant by making it available to local and national public herbaria; if so careful selection, processing and curation would be valuable and collection of duplicates may be appropriate.